TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add option for blank line.
   * Add option for an info line (supporting HTML?
 Markdown?)
   * Add a "Simple Form Immediate" version where every element sends its own changes back to Node-RED and where send/reset buttons are not added.
+  * **Improve range slider** - with min/max and current value indicator (possibly as a separate, linked number input box) - may need an `oninput` handler
+  * Better validation of input data
+  * Additional input types: file (need to process uploads to NR), combo, image.
+  * Eventually add extended inputs such as HTML WYSIWYG/Markdown
+  * Add Auto-complete for text inputs
+  * If no button added, make each input send changes direct - or possibly add that as an optional setting.
+  * Rich text edit (Markdown?
+HTML?)
 * Add input to allow restriction by pageName/clientId/tabId. `_ui.pageName`, `_ui.clientId`, and/or `_ui.tabId`
 * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
 * New Types for CSS and JS files?